1945 Brazilian coup d'état: Coup

 Vargas added the Additional Act to the constitution, which, among other things, provided for a 90-day period during which a time and date for elections would be designated.
-Precisely ninety days afterwards, the new electoral code was issued, established 2 December 1945 for the election of the president and a (new) constituent assembly and state elections on 6 May 1946.
+The new electoral code was issued precisely ninety days afterward; it established 2 December 1945 for the election of the president, and 6 May 1946 for (new) constituent assembly and state elections.
 Furthermore, Vargas promulgated his intention not to run for president.
 The military feared that Vargas was about to seize absolute power (after a detrimental move on 25 October 1945, removing João Alberto from chief of police of the Federal District and replacing him with Vargas's brother Benjamin), so they forced his resignation and deposed him on 29 October, ending his first presidency.